AshIsbitt/DevOpsCheatSheets/masterClass.md

 `git add .` - This adds all the untracked data to be staged
 	- Instead of `.`, you can name specific files `git add myFile.txt`
-	- `git add -u` will stage every unstaged file that was previously staged `git commit -m "commit message here"` - "saving" the changes to the git repo `git log` - This will show you the commit history
+	- `git add -u` will stage every unstaged file that was previously staged
+	- `git add -p` will show the changed text as you stage it `git commit -m "commit message here"` - "saving" the changes to the git repo
+	- `git commit --amend` will let you change the previous commit message
+	- `git commit --amend --no-edit` will let you add files to the commit without staging `git log` - This will show you the commit history
 `git cat-file -p <hash>` - This will show you the contents of a single commit